 The Green Death

-.
-I arrived many years ago to do some work in LA and checked into the Chateau Marmont Hotel and whilst I was unpacking my suitcase I switched on the TV and up came a Dr Who episode that I had directed some time before - strange coincidence - 'fickle finger of fate' -
+Many years ago I arrived to do some work in LA and checked into the Chateau Marmont Hotel and whilst I was unpacking I switched on the TV and up came a Dr Who episode that I had directed some time before - strange coincidence - 'fickle finger of fate' -

 When the publishers Classic TV Press asked me to write these memoirs I was very flattered but somewhat unsure.